 This Soundex function converts any given character’s expression into four-digit code based on the string sound.
-It will place the first character from the character_expression as the first digit, and the remaining are number.
+It will place the first character from the character_expression as the first digit, and the remaining are numbers.
 In some cases, it will add 0’s to the end to complete the four-digit code.

 SQL SOUNDEX Function Example

 The following list of examples will help you to understand the Soundex function.